ibm-cloud-docs/databases-for-elasticsearch/learn-high-availability.md

 # High-Availability
 {: #high-availability}

-{{site.data.keyword.databases-for-elasticsearch_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
+{{site.data.keyword.databases-for-elasticsearch_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} environment.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-elasticsearch}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with three nodes where all three are data nodes and any node can be the primary node.
 Elasticsearch clusters work on a quorum system, if one data member becomes unreachable, your cluster continues to operate normally.
 If more nodes go down and the cluster can't maintain a quorum, it becomes read-only to protect your data.
 The cluster resumes normal operations when the nodes are recovered or new nodes are added.